Centril/rfcs/text/0000-gradual-struct-init.md

 fields `alpha`, `beta`, and `gamma` and that `gamma` hasn't been initialized yet.

-Thus, while it would be sound to allow it, if a type implements `Drop`, the compiler will reject will not allow gradual initialization.
+Thus, while it would be sound to allow it, if a type implements `Drop`, the compiler will reject gradual initialization.

 ### Tuples and tuple structs also work